 The occupancy tax is never the only tax revenue generated by visitors in North Carolina.
 As previously noted, guests in commercial accomodations also pay applicable sales taxes on the cost of their rooms.
 The other businesses in which visitors (overnight and daytrip) spend money during their stays-restaurants, shops, attractions-pay millions of dollars in additional sales taxes.
-These tourism businesses also pay millions in property taxes that would otherwise not be generated if they did not exist.
+These same tourism businesses also pay millions in property taxes that would otherwise not be generated if they did not exist to serve residents and visitors.
 The revenue impact of visitors upon local and state government goes far beyond the occupancy tax paid by overnight guests.